soumyajitjalua1/StockVision-Pro/README.md

 - **Data Download**: Download stock data as a CSV file.
 - **Portfolio Management**: Add and track your portfolio performance.
 - **Educational Resources**: Learn about various aspects of stock market analysis (under development).
+- **CleverQ Chatbot**: Interact with an AI chatbot to ask questions and get responses using Google's Gemini API.

 ## Installation